Microsoft Dynamics 365: Microsoft Dynamics CRM 2011

 Browsers such as Internet Explorer, Chrome and Firefox browsers are fully supported since Microsoft Dynamics CRM 2011 Update Rollup 12.
 Because of this browser compatibility R12 was highly anticipated but also caused a lot of stress for customers that had used unsupported customizations.
 R12 broke those customizations and clients had to rethink their changes.
 Microsoft offered additional wizards to pinpoint the problems.

 Microsoft Dynamics CRM 2013

-Dynamics CRM 2013 was released to a closed beta group on the 28th of July 2013.
+Dynamics CRM 2013 was released to a closed beta group on July 28, 2013.
 Dynamics CRM 2013 Online went live for new signups in October 2013.
 It was released in November 2013 (build number 6.0.0000.0809).

 Microsoft Dynamics CRM 2015

 On September 16, 2014, Microsoft announced that Microsoft Dynamics CRM 2015, as well as updates to its Microsoft Dynamics CRM Online and Microsoft Dynamics Marketing services, will be generally available in the fourth quarter of 2014.
 Microsoft also released a preview guide with details.

 On November 30, 2014, Microsoft announced the general availability of Microsoft Dynamics CRM 2015 and the 2015 Update of Microsoft Dynamics Marketing.

 On January 6, 2015, Microsoft announced the availability of a CRM Cloud service specifically for the US Government that is designed for FedRAMP compliance.